Julian22222/PRACTICE/Next_and_NestJS/README.md

 }
 ```

-3. how to use fonts
+# How to use Fonts

 check layout.tsx file